-The Equitas Group recorded a profit before tax of £5 million in the year ended 31 March 2008 (2007: £356 million deficit).
-The profit for the year arises from investment income on the cash balances retained after the reinsurance of the Group's liabilities with National Indemnity, after allowing for the costs of running the business.
+The Equitas Group recorded a deficit before tax of £3 million in the year ended 31 March 2009 (2008: £5 million surplus).
+The result for the year arises from investment income on the cash balances retained after the reinsurance of the Group's liabilities with National Indemnity, after allowing for the costs of running the business.